-In 2016, she began work on her Doctorate in Voice Performance, Pedagogy, and Literature at James Madison University.
+In 2021, she completed her work on her Doctorate in Voice Performance, Pedagogy, and Literature at James Madison University.
 At JMU she has sung the role of Cunegonde (Candide), performed solo works at the Contemporary Music Festival, presented multiple recitals, and sang the soprano solo in Handel’s Messiah as a part of their popular “Holidayfest.”
 Sheena is a graduate of Oberlin Conservatory (BM) and New England Conservatory (MM).

 Higher Ed Administrator

-Currently, she serves as the Director of Recruitment for the College of Visual and Performing Arts at James Madison University in Harrisonburg, Virginia.
-She works with prospective students in the School of Art, Design, and Art History; the School of Music; and the School of Theatre and Dance.
-In this role, she is responsible for developing college-wide recruitment events and initiatives, attending high school visits and arts college fairs, organizing audition and portfolio review days, delivering arts specific communications, and systematic data integrity and analysis.
+She served as the Director of Recruitment for the College of Visual and Performing Arts at James Madison University in Harrisonburg, Virginia.
+She worked with prospective students in the School of Art, Design, and Art History; the School of Music; and the School of Theatre and Dance.
+In this role, she was responsible for developing college-wide recruitment events and initiatives, attending high school visits and arts college fairs, organizing audition and portfolio review days, delivering arts specific communications, and systematic data integrity and analysis.

 In 2022 she moved to Winston-Salem, NC to join the Office of Admissions at Wake Forest University as their Senior Associate Dean.
 In charge of Operations, she oversees the technical operations of the University CRM and other enrollment management systems, while also managing applications and inquiries from Florida.